telerik/kendo-angular/.github/ISSUE_TEMPLATE/documentation-issue.md

 ---
 name: Documentation issue
-about: Missing or outdated documentation content or broken examples.
+about: Share any missing or outdated documentation, and broken links and examples.
 title: ''
 labels: ''
 assignees: ''